Accelerated Bachelors to Masters in Architecture

 ARCH 6800: Seminar in Architecture and Design

-Courses to be taken once graduated with a bachelor’s degree and fully enrolled as a graduate student in the Architecture program:
+Courses to be taken once the bachelor’s degree has been completed and the student is fully enrolled as a graduate student in the Master of Architecture program:

 ARCH 6210: Graduate Design Studio 1